-These thinkers wanted to know how a word like, for example, 'hero' comes to have the meanings it does.
-They were intrigued by the realisation that the meaning from such a word is intimately tied up with the meanings of another word, 'coward'.
-They realised that the two words were, in effect, cultural opposites - they were in 'binary opposition' to each other with each relying on the other to help out or provide some of its core meaning.
+Structuralists such as Roland Barthes and Jacques Derrida wanted to know how language came to have the meanings we associate with it They realised something very important - that the meaning we ascribe to a word is 'culturally constructed' rather than inherent within the word itself.
+If you consider, for example, the word 'hero', its meaning doesn't exist on its own - it is intimately tied up with the meanings of another word, 'coward'.
+They realised that the two words were, in effect, cultural, or 'binary' opposites - they were in opposition to each other with each relying on the other to help out or provide some of its core meaning.

 Many of our society's most enduring ideas are maintained and reinforced by the fact that their meanings are created by the workings of binary opposition.
 For example, if you reflect on what the three pairs of terms in the above images mean to you, wealth and poverty, youth and age, body and soul, you should begin to see how the meaning of each term is shaped by the existence of the word's binary opposite.
 Our attitude towards youth, for example, is shaped massively by the idea of old age.
 These ideas also, as so often is the case, ingrained attitudes properly called dominant ideologies.
 It seems as if ideology itself operates through this same system of binary opposition.